awsdocs/aws-cloud9-user-guide/doc_source/using-service-linked-roles.rst

 .. meta::
     :description:
-        How to use service-linked roles to give |AC9| access to resources in your AWS account.
+        How to use service-linked roles to give AWS Cloud9 access to resources in your AWS account.

 |SERVICENAMElong| uses |IAMlong| (|IAM|) :IAM-ug:`service-linked roles <id_roles_terms-and-concepts>`.
 A service-linked role is a unique type of |IAM| role that is linked directly to |SERVICENAME|.
 Service-linked roles are predefined by